ClaysHere/ClaysHere/README.md

-- 👋 Hi, I’m @ClaysHere
+# 👋 Hi, I’m Fikri
 - 👀 I’m interested in website programming
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on fullstack developer team
 - 📫 How to reach me @muhammadfikri4402@gmail.com
+- Machine Learning Enthusiast

 <!---
 ClaysHere/ClaysHere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.